openbaton/docs/docs/zabbix-plugin.md

 The interface VirtualisedResourcePerformanceManagement sends two types of notifications:

-1. PerformanceInformationAvailableNotification (NOT YET IMPLEMENTED)  : this notification informs the receiver that performance information is available.   
+1. PerformanceInformationAvailableNotification (NOT YET IMPLEMENTED): this notification informs the receiver that performance information is available.
-2. hresholdCrossedNotification  (NOT YET IMPLEMENTED) : his notification informs the receiver that a threshold value has been crossed. 
+2. thresholdCrossedNotification  (NOT YET IMPLEMENTED) : his notification informs the receiver that a threshold value has been crossed.

 The interface VirtualisedResourceFaultManagement sends the following notifications: